-Karen Hsiung is the Director of Marketing at Bellisio Foods Canada, where she oversees brand marketing, innovation and research for frozen food products.
+Karen Hsiung is the VP Marketing at LIVIVA Foods, a North American start-up offering healthy, low carb pasta alternatives to the natural/organic market.
 With over 20 years in the consumer-packaged goods industry, Karen has worked on market-leading brands including Michelina’s, Glad, Brita, Ocean Spray, Centrum, and Schweppes.
-She has a passionate interest in Women in Leadership and is a former Regional Officer with the Network of Executive Women (Toronto Chapter), whose mission is to advance women in the retail and consumer industry.
-Karen is now excited to contribute to Daily Bread and its fight against food insecurity in Toronto.
+She also has a passionate interest in Women in Leadership and is a former Regional Officer with the Network of Executive Women (Toronto Chapter), whose mission is to advance women in the retail and consumer goods industry.
+Karen is excited to contribute to Daily Bread and its fight against food insecurity in Toronto.

 Bonnie Matthews is the Operations Manager at the Native Canadian Centre of Toronto (NCCT).
 Bonnie brings front-line experience working for a Daily Bread Food Bank member organization that serves the needs and interests of people living in poverty, including managing the NCCT’s food program.
 Bonnie is devoted to improving client service and providing safe and inclusive access to nutritious food for those experiencing food insecurity.

 Regan McGee is the Chairman and Chief Executive Officer of Nobul Corporation, an innovative technology company that has created a revolutionary online real estate trading marketplace operating throughout North America.
 Regan brings 20 years of experience running complex organizations and empowering his employees to achieve outstanding success.
 Prior to inventing and founding Nobul, he ran his own real estate investment company (McGee Capital) and served in senior roles at Brookfield, BMO and Dundee.
 Regan is an Economist and Chartered Investment Manager by training.
 Regan is a licensed real estate Broker and is a member of the Canadian Real Estate Association, the Ontario Real Estate Association and the Toronto Real Estate Board, and holds an ICD.D designation from the Institute of Corporate Directors, as well as a Chartered Investment Manager (CIM) designation, from the Canadian Securities Institute.
 Regan has served passionately on the boards and committees of large financial institutions, the North York General Hospital and several not-for-profit organizations.